openssl/general-policies/policies/ai-policy.md

-# OpenSSL AI Policy
+# OpenSSL AI Code and Documentation Contribution Policy

 ## Overview

 OpenSSL welcomes contributions from all developers, including those who use AI-assisted coding tools.
-This policy sets out the rules for using such tools when contributing to OpenSSL.
+This policy sets out the rules for using such tools when creating commits for submission to OpenSSL.
+It applies to anyone that creates such commits (including both project committers and non-committers).

 This policy applies to all public OpenSSL repositories, including all repositories under [https://github.com/openssl](https://github.com/openssl).